 While many Rhododendrons can’t handle swelteringly hot temperatures, the Southgate Splendor Rhododendron (Rhododendron ‘HOLDEN52’’) from the Southern Living Plant Collection can handle the dog days of summer!
 It features intense medium pink buds that open up to soft-pink blooms and medium pink freckles in spring.
 These flower clusters are long-lasting and sizeable.
 They simply refuse to be ignored!

-It has a relatively slow growth rate, therefore, it’s remarkably low-maintenance over time.
-It’s very compact and manageable at its mature height of 4-5 feet tall and 4-5 feet wide.
+It has a relatively slow growth rate; therefore, it’s remarkably low maintenance over time.
+It’s very compact and manageable at its mature height of 4-5′ H x 4-5′ W.

 How to Plant:

 First, determine your planting location based on the requirements listed above.